 Treatment of this type of anemia in dogs includes finding out and eliminating the cause of bone marrow deficiency.

-For example, drug-related bone marrow deficiency can be reversed once the use of the drug is stopped.
+For example, drug-related bone marrow deficiency can be reversed once we stop using the drug on the dog.

-In the meantime, if anemia is severe, blood transfusions may be required.
+In the meantime, if anemia is severe, the dog may need blood transfusions.